Bulgarian police find 18 people dead in abandoned truck

 Bulgaria has long struggled to deal with large numbers of people trying to enter the European Union from Turkey.

-The vehicle "was illegally transporting around 40 migrants hidden under some wood", the interior ministry said.
-"Eighteen of them have died."
+The truck - found near the village of Lokorsko, 12 miles (20km) north-east of Bulgaria's capital, Sofia - was illegally transporting the migrants hidden under some wood, the interior ministry said.

-Eight of the people rushed to hospital were in grave condition, Bulgaria's health emergency centre told state news agency BTA.
+Health Minister Asen Medzhidiev described the conditions inside the truck: "There has been a lack of oxygen to those who were locked in this truck.
+They were freezing, wet, they have not eaten for several days."

+Fourteen people found alive in the truck, including eight in serious condition, were taken to hospital, he added, while another 10 people were found hiding in nearby and would be taken to hospital for examination.

 Police are searching for the human traffickers believed to have driven the truck and fled, officials said.